Gaming PC vs Console: Which is Right for You?

 Console Lifecycle

-Console hardware is mostly fixed after purchase, with SSD storage expansion as the primary upgrade path.
-The benefit is performance consistency—developers optimize around the same hardware target for the full generation, which typically lasts six to eight years.
-Mid-generation refreshes like the PS5 Pro can raise the performance ceiling, but the upgrade path remains far more limited than on PC.
+Console hardware is fixed after purchase, with SSD expansion as the primary upgrade.
+The upside is predictability—developers optimize around a known target for 6–8 years.
+Mid-gen refreshes like PS5 Pro can raise the ceiling, but the path is still limited versus PC.

 User Experience and Convenience